from __future__ import annotations

 The responsibility of this class is to manage the processing of runs

 contained within the session.
-Runs are held in ``self._runs``, a list of
+Raw data are held in ``self._raw_runs``, a list of

 """